Helmholtz-UFZ/Cosmonaut/README.md

 This project is a web application built with Dash and Dash Leaflet for transforming and visualizing CSV data for the COSMOPOLITAN Project at UFZ.
 It allows users to upload a CSV file, transforms the data, queries OpenStreetMap for a planed navigation feature, and visualizes the csv-data on a map (NOTE: Visualization doesn't work for bigger files)

+## NOTE (to me and John [and all others])

+The image overlay is not the best solution.
+We need to think about using a WNSTileServer (eg. Terracotta)

 ## Features

 - File upload: Users can upload a CSV file to the application.